johanstuijt66/lego-grid/README.md

 }
 ```

 And still we are not done yet!

-The WIDTH's of the columns are OK now, but the HEIGHT will vary, depending on the content that is put inside each column.
-Somehow, i must force this content to have a certain apsect ratio (look back at the first image in this README, it contains content parts with apsect ratio 1:1, 2:1 and the yellow one at the bottom is 1:2.
+The WIDTH's of the columns are OK now, but the HEIGHT's will vary, depending on the content that is put inside each column.
+Somehow, i must force the content to have a certain apsect ratio (look back at the first image in this README, it contains contents with aspect ratio's 1:1, 2:1 and the yellow one at the bottom is 1:2).